18 Feb How We Made Unicorn Broderie

 How We Made Unicorn Broderie Fabric

 Did you spot the incredible Unicorn Broderie pieces in our Unicornia High collection?
-If not, you should definitely go check ‘em out.
-We’ll wait right here.

 The reason this fabric is so special – and the reason we’re so excited to tell you all about it – is because it’s a totally customised, made-specially-for-us, unique BlackMilk embroidery with a design you definitely can’t find anywhere else.